Part 4 of 6

-My kitchen, and parts of the living room, doubles as studio space for Unreality Studio productions… with the kitchen space being the most often used (due to the morning light) … this is where the main sets are built and the backgrounds laid out and the lights installed in anticipation of the sunlight that filters through the windows and the hanging plants that create some of the background shadows I’m so fond of.
+My kitchen doubles as studio space for most photographic productions… with the countertop space being the most often used (due to the morning light that comes through the window and to the adaptable nature of the counter and its position in relation to the window.)
+This is where the main sets are assembled, and the backgrounds laid out and the lights installed in anticipation of the sunlight that filters through the windows and the hanging plants that create some of the background shadows I’m so fond of.

-The ideal light will usually last from 30 to 40 morning minutes... with the shadows dragging across my shooting stage and onto the wall... away from my lens, another casualty to the whims of nature.
+On a good day, the ideal light usually lasts from 30 to 40 morning minutes... with the shadows dragging across my shooting stage and onto the wall... away from my lens and reality, another casualty to the whims of nature.